Paul Smith's College

-Paul Smith's College is a private college in Paul Smiths, New York.
-Paul Smith's College offers associate and bachelor's degrees.
+Paul Smith's College is a private college in the hamlet/village of Paul Smiths, in the town of Brighton, Franklin County, New York, in the Adirondack Mountains.

+Established in 1946, Paul Smith's College offers academic degrees of Associate, Bachelor of Arts, and Master of Arts.
 Its 14,000-acre campus is one of the largest college campuses in the world.
-Approximately 1,000 students attend each year.
+As of 2023, approximately 600 students attend each year.